 Although the longer read length capabilities of PacBio would allow recovery of longer ITS2 sequences than the other two technologies, no such amplicons were sequenced by any of the technologies, and Illumina showed a slightly higher fraction of longer ITS2 sequences than Ion Torrent, which in turn showed slightly longer sequences than PacBio (Supplementary Figures 9 and 12).

 Of long amplicon reads 21% belonged to ASVs which were not found in any short amplicon dataset, and clustering at 97% similarity only reduced this fraction to 20%.
 Additionally, ITS2 sequences extracted from the long amplicon dataset included some sequences which were much shorter than those recovered from the short amplicon datasets 12.
 Taxonomic assignments reveal that many of these non-shared sequences fall outside kingdom Fungi (Supplementary Figure 14), and that in particular the short ITS2 sequences are mostly Alveolates (Supplementary Figure 13).
-Within Fungi, the short amplicon datasets recovered more Sordariomycetes, possibly because this group was represented by diverse but rare taxa which were not detected in the PacBio datasets due to the lower sequencing depth.
+Within Fungi, the short amplicon datasets recovered more Sordariomycetes, possibly because this group was represented by diverse but rare taxa which were not detected in the PacBio long read (?) datasets due to the lower sequencing depth.
 Additionally, several groups showed anomalous detection in either the long or short datasets, such as Tulasnella, Tremellodendron, and Marcelleina in the long amplicon dataset, and Xylaria and Myerozyma in the short amplicon datasets.
 These differences may be due to primer mismatches in these groups.
-It is of note that the three aforementioned groups which were more common in the long amplicon dataset are ECM.
+It is of note that the three aforementioned groups which were more common in the long amplicon dataset are all assigned to ECM.
 However, neither amplicon recovered any sequences identifiable to Cantharellus, an ECM genus which is known from the area from fruitbodies (personal observation).

 Reconstruction of long amplicons from denoised subregions